 IP TAKE: This foundation is refreshingly approachable toward grantseekers.

 The Packard Foundation's global health funding is highly targeted.
-Through its Population and Reproductive Health initiative, Packard supports programming in Sub-Saharan Africa, South Asia and the United States.
+Through its Population and Reproductive Health initiative, the foundation is "[c]ommitted to promoting reproductive health and rights with a focus on high-quality information and services."
+Packard supports programming in Sub-Saharan Africa, South Asia and the United States.
 In the global health field, the foundation tends to fund projects that connect reproductive health rights with women's economic and political freedom.

 The Packard Foundation funds dozens of projects per year, usually between $100,000 and $500,000, but grants range in size.
 If you would like a better idea of what the foundation funds and at what level, examine its exceptional grant database.